AliHaiderAhmad001/Transformer-from-Scratch-with-Tensorflow/README.md

     text_file = pathlib.Path(text_file).parent / "fra.txt"
     ```

 The dataset we're working on consists of 167,130 lines.
 Each line consists of the original sequence (the sentence in English) and the target sequence (in French).

-2. **Data normalization.** Normalize dataset (French and English sentence) then prepend the token "[start]" and append the token "[end]" to the French sentence.
+Now, normalize dataset (French and English sentence) then prepend the token "[start]" and append the token "[end]" to the French sentence.

     ```
     import pathlib